-Located 30 minutes southwest of Chicago, Lewis University is a comprehensive, Catholic university where the traditions of liberal learning and preparation for professional life give the university its educational identity and mission focus.
+Located 35 miles southwest of downtown Chicago, Lewis University is a comprehensive, Catholic university where the traditions of liberal learning and preparation for professional life give the university its educational identity and mission focus.

 Founded in 1932 under the direction of the Chicago Archdiocese and Bishop Bernard J. Sheil, Lewis began as the Holy Name Technical School for boys.
 Aviation technology was the special emphasis of instruction and the origin of today’s highly regarded Department of Aviation.
 In 1952 the school was renamed the Lewis College of Science and Technology.
-In 1960, the De La Salle Christian Brothers - members of a 326-year-old religious order devoted exclusively to teaching and named after Saint John Baptist de La Salle, their founder and Patron Saint of Educators – assumed direction of the institution.
+In 1960, the De La Salle Christian Brothers - named after Saint John Baptist de La Salle, their founder and Patron Saint of Educators – assumed direction of the institution.
 Today, with growing enrollment, outstanding programs, experienced faculty and motivated students, Lewis University is recognized as one of the finest, mid-sized, comprehensive Catholic universities in the country.
 See a more detailed History.

 Private, co-educational, founded in 1932.

 Catholic and Lasallian.
 One of more than 60 universities worldwide sponsored by the De La Salle Christian Brothers.

 Main campus situated on 410 beautiful acres in Romeoville, Illinois just 35 miles southwest of downtown Chicago.

 6,700 undergraduate and graduate students.
 Seventh largest private, not-for-profit in Illinois.

 210 full-time.
 Student / faculty ratio is 13:1